 The Smith Creek hydrograph is mounted on the south wall of a sandstone bluff directly underneath the bridge over Smith Creek (North Shore Rd.) approximately 1 km upstream from the mouth of the creek.
-Water samples are collected at the gauging station approximately 15 m downstream from North Shore Dr.
+Water samples are collected near the old bridge site, at the end of North Shore Rd. approximately 500 m downstream from the IWS hydrograph gauge.
+During periods of low flow, Smith Creek is sampled approximately 15 m downstream from the IWS hydrograph gauge.